10 Travel-Ready Fanny Packs That Are Actually Stylish

 • Cons: Long zipper straps create a less streamlined look

 Retro style, from neon colors to acid-washed jeans, is cool again.
 Own it with a two-liter Mountain Waist Pack from Topo Designs—preferably in its hot pink, neon yellow, and black colorway.
-This everyday carrier features burly YKK zippers, seatbelt webbing strap, and a durable, recycled nylon exterior, ready for rugged outings in the woods and hills—or not.
+This everyday carrier features burly YKK zippers, a seatbelt webbing strap, and a durable, recycled nylon exterior, ready for rugged outings in the woods and hills—or not.
 The Denver-based brand champions what it calls the New Outdoor, “an inclusive place that allows us, regardless of who we are, to be both the outsider and the insider, the novice and the pro.”
-So, whether you wear the Mountain Waist Pack literally on a mountain or just for a postschool hang at The Max, it’s got you covered.
+So, whether you wear the Mountain Waist Pack literally on a mountain or just for a postschool hang at the Max, it’s got you covered.

 Diaper bags don’t have to be big and bulky.